HavaShabtai/CleaningData/README.md

 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##Raw data

+The source of raw data can be found in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+There is a readme file once you open the zip file that incldues more information.

+##Codebook
+You can look at the codebook.md to get more information on the operations performed on the data.